FACTBOX-Impact on banks from Britain's vote to leave the EU

 Separately, Chief Executive Sergio Ermotti has said UBS has a degree of flexibility if its UK outpost looks set to lose its ability to operate across the EU.

 The world's biggest wealth manager has also set up a bank in Frankfurt to consolidate most of its European wealth management operations, after the Brexit vote dashed London's chances of being the host city.
-(Compiled by Noor Zainab Hussain and Esha Vaish in Bengaluru; Editing by Jason Neely, Mark Potter and Pritha Sarkar)
+(Compiled by Noor Zainab Hussain and Esha Vaish in Bengaluru; Editing by Jason Neely and Mark Potter)